kelvinz/code-notes/courses/spark_docs.md

 Play, stop or loop a single audio clip at a time based on a specific trigger.
 	play + stop + loop => controller

+*audio analyzer patch*
+Use this patch to estimate the bandwidth and full-band signal power (loudness) in a range between 0 (silence) and 1 (max).
+Stereo signals will be mixed together and treated as mono.
+	audio => audio + band 1...8